-This time of year, everyone starts going out into the garden and they tend to overdo it a little.
+This time of year, everyone starts going out and gardening and they tend to overdo it a little.
 Here at Lushington Chiropractic in Eastbourne I have more and more people coming in with injuries related to what they’ve done in the garden.
 Some have just overdone it but others will continue to do things that are bad for their backs and necks.
-So I thought I’d go through and describe some of the most common mistakes that people do that aggravates their body.
+So I thought I’d go through and describe some of the most common mistakes that people do when gardening that aggravates their body.

 Weeding in the garden